-The neighbourhoods of this multifaceted city have something for everyone — whether you’re looking for a lively hip area or a more quiet place with charming canals.
-So where is the best place to snag yourself a home in Rotterdam?
+The neighbourhoods of this multifaceted city have something for everyone — whether you’re looking for a lively hip area or a quiet place with charming canals.
+So, where is the best place to snag yourself a home in Rotterdam?

 We teamed up with the experts in both finding a home and Rotterdam — Expat Mortgage Platform!
-You’ll find the office of these international-friendly mortgage advisors based in this unique Dutch city, so they were more than happy to tell us all about the wonderful neighbourhoods that Rotterdam has to offer for hopeful homeowners.
+You’ll find the office of these international-friendly mortgage advisors based in this unique Dutch city, so they were more than happy to tell us all about the wonderful neighbourhoods that Rotterdam has to offer.